 Food safety programs for caterers

 This page provides general information on food safety programs for licensed food businesses that provide catering.
-The catering can be on-site at the principal food business premises, or off-site at another location.
+The catering can be on-site at the principal place of the food business, or off-site at another location.

 Do I need a food safety program?

-Under the Food Act 2006 (the Act), certain licensable food businesses in Queensland must have a food safety program accredited by their local council.
-There are significant penalties for not having an accredited food safety program.
+Under the Food Act 2006 (the Act), certain licensable food businesses in Queensland must have a food safety program accredited by their local government.
+There are significant penalties for not having an accredited food safety program if it is required under the Act.

-- at part of the premises stated in the licence and they are catering to 200 or more people, 12 or more times per year.
+• at part of the premises stated in the licence (e.g. a function room used for on-site catering and situated on the premises of a large hotel), to 200 or more people on 12 or more occasions within a 12 month period.

 Off-site catering

-Off-site catering means your food business serves potentially hazardous food at a place other than the principal place of business.
+Off-site catering means a licensed food business that serves potentially hazardous food at a place other than the principal place of business.
 It does not include:

 Examples of when a food safety program is required

-- A spit-roast catering company partially prepares food at one place (their principal place of business), then finishes preparations and serves potentially hazardous food at another place (such as in a local park, on a beach, or in a hired hall).
+• A spit-roast catering company partially prepares potentially hazardous food at one place (their principal place of business), then finishes preparations and serves the food at another place (such as a local park, a beach, or a hired hall).

-- A charter boat company prepares food, including potentially hazardous foods such as chicken, cold meat and salads at a licensed fixed premises (their principal place of business).
+• A charter boat company with a food business licence prepares food, including potentially hazardous foods such as chicken, deli meats and salads at a fixed premises (their principal place of business).
 The charter boat company transports and then serves the food as a buffet for lunch (either on the boat or on land at a designated or random stop).

-- A catering company prepares potentially hazardous food at a licensed premises (their principal place of business).
-The catering company transports and then serves the food in tents (not licensed temporary premises) located at various sites away from the licensed premises, such as with a film crew.
+• A licensed food business prepares potentially hazardous food at a fixed premises (their principal place of business).
+The business transports and then serves the food in tents located at various sites away from the licensed premises, such as with a film crew.

 Examples of when a food safety program is not required

-- A catering company prepares potentially hazardous food at a licensed mobile premises and serves the food in a tent immediately adjacent to the licensed mobile premises.
+• A food business prepares potentially hazardous food at a licensed mobile premises and serves the food in a tent immediately adjacent to the licensed mobile premises.

-- A catering company prepares potentially hazardous food at a licensed fixed premises.
-The catering company transports and then serves the food at a licensed temporary premises.
+• A food business prepares potentially hazardous food at a licensed fixed premises.
+The business then transports the food to another food business who serves it to consumers.

 On-site catering